-Poet Lore is a biannual print journal of poetry, essays, and reviews.
+Poet Lore is a biannual print journal of poetry, featuring the finest in contemporary writing.
 Book-length issues deliver news from the interior—poems that make concerns of our moment both urgent and intimate.
 Published with the conviction that poetry provides a record of human experience as valuable as history, Poet Lore’s intended audience is broadly inclusive.

 Like that of Poet Lore’s founders, the continued mission is one of discovery: a commitment to reading poem by poem without regard to reputation.

 Unlike most journals, Poet Lore welcomes long poems and sequences.
 In this way, Poet Lore invites cover-to-cover reading, bringing diverse poems into conversation with one another.
 Our newly redesigned issue measures 8.5 x 11 inches, allowing us to position multiple poems on one page to invite readers to make connections between each poem.